-(3) On March 31, 2015, Dr. Martin Faulkes entered into an Executive Chairman Agreement with VolitionRx, or the Faulkes Executive Chairman Agreement, pursuant to which Dr. Faulkes will continue to serve as a member of our board of directors and as Executive Chairman of our board of directors subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services Dr. Faulkes shall receive £8,333 GBP per month commencing March 1, 2015.
+(3) On March 31, 2015, Dr. Martin Faulkes entered into an Executive Chairman Agreement with VolitionRx, or the Faulkes Executive Chairman Agreement, pursuant to which Dr. Faulkes will continue to serve as a member and Executive Chairman of our board of directors subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services Dr. Faulkes received £8,333 GBP per month commencing March 1, 2015, which amount was increased to £10,000 GBP per month effective May 1, 2016.
 The Faulkes Executive Chairman Agreement superseded the Letter of Appointment as Executive Chairman, or the Faulkes Letter of Appointment, entered into with Singapore Volition on July 13, 2011, pursuant to which Dr. Faulkes received \$22,500 per calendar quarter for serving as Executive Chairman of the board of directors of Singapore Volition, with payment of fees commencing upon the admission of the shares of Singapore Volition to a recognized exchange.
-Upon completion of the Share Exchange Agreement which closed on October 6, 2011, Dr. Faulkes was appointed as Executive Chairman of VolitionRx and the Executive Chairman's fees became payable by VolitionRx.
+Upon completion of the transactions under the Share Exchange Agreement, Dr. Faulkes was appointed as Executive Chairman of VolitionRx and the Executive Chairman's fees became payable by VolitionRx.
 On April 1, 2014, the quarterly fee received by Dr. Faulkes increased to \$8,250.
-The foregoing description of Faulkes Executive Chairman Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.32 to our Form 10-Q filed with the SEC on May 12, 2015.
+The foregoing description of the Faulkes Executive Chairman Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.32 to our Form 10-Q filed with the SEC on May 12, 2015.